itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/03-deployment.md

 ## Write the deployment definition

-To get started copy the contents of `kubernetes-workshop/k8s-examples/deployment.yml` into your `backend.yml`.
+1. Delete all contents of your `backend.yml`.
+2. Copy the contents from `kubernetes-workshop/k8s-examples/deployment.yml`.

-1. Under `.spec.template.spec` you'll find the similar fields like in the pod configuration, make the same changes as previously.
+3. Under `.spec.template.spec` you'll find the similar fields like in the pod configuration, make the same changes as previously.
-2. The two new configuration items `livenessProbe` and `readinessProbe` need to configured with the correct port of your service, otherwise the health checks will fail.
+4. The two new configuration items `livenessProbe` and `readinessProbe` need to configured with the correct port of your service, otherwise the health checks will fail.
-3. Ensure that the deployment has the name `calculator-backend`.
+5. Ensure that the deployment has the name `calculator-backend`.
-4. Also ensure that `.template.metadata.labels.'app.kubernetes.io/name'` is set to the same value, we will need this later.
+6. Also ensure that `.template.metadata.labels.'app.kubernetes.io/name'` is set to the same value, we will need this later.
+7. The last required change is to set `.spec.selector.matchLabels` to the same content as the labels.

 ## Apply the pod definition